anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * assertion: contains the requested voucher assertion.

-The ietf-voucher-request-prm:voucher is enhanced with additional parameters:
+The ietf-voucher-request:voucher is enhanced with additional parameters:

 * agent-provided-proximity-registrar-cert: MUST be included and contains the base64-encoded LDevID(Reg) EE certificate (provided as trigger parameter by the registrar-agent).

 * agent-signed-data: MUST contain the base64-encoded agent-signed-data (as defined in {{asd}}) and provided as trigger parameter.

 * agent-sign-cert: May contain the base64-encoded LDevID(RegAgt) EE certificate if provided as trigger parameter.

 The enhancements of the YANG module for the ietf-voucher-request with these new leafs are defined in {{voucher-request-prm-yang}}.